ryanechternacht/witches-den/README.md

 ## Domain Specific Languages

-I have always been facinated by Domain Specific Languages (DSLs), and have always wanted to use them in a project.
+I have always been fascinated by Domain Specific Languages (DSLs), and have always wanted to use them in a project.
 Juho's use of a DSL to be his command language to power the game is awesome, and a really strong aspect of his site, in my opinion.